-Dave Halliday from Dumfries was a stunningly prolific goal scorer.
-From starting his career at Queen of the South, Halliday scored 373 goals in 488 competitive games for senior clubs as well as scoring goals at two then non-league clubs.
-He is the 10th highest league goal scorer in UK football history.
-He is among a very select group of 28 players to have scored over 200 goals in England’s top division.
-In the IFFHS list of the world’s highest league goal scorers Halliday is 56th (as at 2010).
+Dave Halliday from Dumfries was a stunningly prolific goalscorer.
+From starting his career at Queen of the South, Halliday went on to score 365 goals in 488 competitive games for senior clubs.
+He scored for two then non-league clubs including three goals in the FA Cup proper giving him a senior goals tally of 368 strikes.
+He is the 10th highest league goalscorer in UK football history (rankings as at 2010 unless otherwise stated).
+He has 211 strikes placing him 19th among a select group of 26 players to have scored over 200 goals in England’s top division.
+In the IFFHS list of the world’s highest top division goalscorers published in 2008, Halliday was 54th.
 His 38 Dundee goals in 1923-24 made him top scorer in Scotland’s top tier that season.
 His 43 Sunderland goals in 1928–29 gave him the same distinction in England’s top flight that season.
-He is the most recent of only two players to have been outright top scorer in both divisions.
+This makes him the most recent of only two players to have been outright top scorer in the top divisions in both Scotland and England.
+He is the fastest player to 100 top flight goals in England taking 101 games.
+He is the only player to score at least 30 top division goals in England for four consecutive seasons (he actually scored at least 35 league goals in each of those seasons).

 Early years and Queen of the South

 Dave Halliday was born in Dumfries on December 11th, 1901 and started in local schools football where he featured on the left wing.
 He lived at 61 Lockerbie Road attending Noblehill Primary then Dumfries Academy.
 Halliday then trained as a motor mechanic with car manufacturer Arrol-Johnston and played for the works team, one of three clubs who merged to form Queen of the South in 1919.
-However despite having played in the trial matches arranged in the formation of the new club Halliday did not join Queens until January 17th 1920.
+However despite having played in the trial matches arranged in the formation of the new club Halliday did not join Queens until 17 January 1920.
 Between playing for Arrol-Johnston and Queens, Halliday had a brief spell with Tayleurians.
-After joining Queens until the end of the season in May 1920 Halliday played 19 games.

-Later in 1924 Halliday’s 16-year-old brother Billy (born Dumfries, 14th November, 1906) joined Queen of the South.
+Later in 1924 Halliday’s younger brother Billy (born Dumfries, 14 November 1906) joined Queen of the South.
 As well as being a naturally gifted inside left, Billy was strong, fearless and committed.
-Another of the Halliday brothers, John, also had a short spell on the playing staff.
+Another of the Halliday brothers, John, also had a short spell on the QoS playing staff.

-In 1925, English top division side Sunderland paid £4,000 for Halliday´s services, replacing Charlie Buchan in the team.
+In 1925, English top division side Sunderland paid £4,000 for 23 year old Halliday´s services, replacing Charlie Buchan in the team.
+Buchan for his part described Halliday as, "A grand chap".
 With a direct, facing the goal style, Halliday’s goal stats at Sunderland make unbelievable reading.

 Of 27 clubs who Halliday played against for Sunderland, only five were able to contain him to a 50% goals per game strike rate or less.
 Halliday played against two teams that he failed to score against at least once.
 Notts County were one (two games).
 The other was Cardiff City (a very decent top division side at the time, and the club of another Queens legend, George McLachlan).
 Remarkably in view of Halliday’s prowess of raining goals at the time, he failed to score against them in six games.
 Despite not scoring himself, Halliday enjoyed 3 wins and a draw from the six games.